ibm-cloud-docs/discovery/migrate-rnr-tut.md

 ## Overview
 {: #overview-rnr}

-This tutorial guides you through the process of creating and training a {{site.data.keyword.discoveryfull}} Service with sample data.
-This tutorial uses the same data set used in the [{{site.data.keyword.retrieveandrankshort}} Getting Started Tutorial](/docs/services/retrieve-and-rank/getting-started.html), but you can use the same approach to create a service instance that uses your own data.
+This tutorial guides you through the process of creating and training a {{site.data.keyword.discoveryfull}} service with sample data.

 The process for users migrating data from {{site.data.keyword.retrieveandrankshort}} to {{site.data.keyword.discoveryshort}} consists of two main steps.